-Celebrar Give courage and faith to those who are bereaved, that they may have strength to meet the days ahead in the comfort of a reasonable and holy hope, in the joyful expectation of eternal life with those they love.
+Celebrant Give courage and faith to those who are bereaved, that they may have strength to meet the days ahead in the comfort of a reasonable and holy hope, in the joyful expectation of eternal life with those they love.

+Celebrant Grant us grace to entrust Richard to thy never-failing love; receive him into the arms of thy mercy, and remember him according to the favor which thou bearest unto thy people.

+Celebrant Grant that, increasing in knowledge and love of thee, she may go from strength to strength in the life of perfect service in thy heavenly kingdom.

 People Amen.
+Celebrant Give courage and faith to those who are bereaved, that they may have strength to meet the days ahead in the comfort of a reasonable and holy hope, in the joyful expectation of eternal life with those they love.

-Celebran t Grant us grace to entrust Richard to thy never-failing love; receive him into the arms of thy mercy, and remember him according to the favor which thou bearest unto thy people.
-People Amen. t Grant that, increasing in knowledge and love of thee, she may go from strength to strength in the life of perfect service in thy heavenly kingdom.
-People Amen. t Grant us, with all who have died in the hope of the resurrection, to have our consummation and bliss in thy eternal and everlasting glory, and, with all thy saints, to receive the crown of life which thou dost promise to all who share in the victory of thy Son Jesus Christ; who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
+Celebrant Grant us grace to entrust Richard to thy never-failing love; receive him into the arms of thy mercy, and remember him according to the favor which thou bearest unto thy people.

+Celebrant Grant that, increasing in knowledge and love of thee, she may go from strength to strength in the life of perfect service in thy heavenly kingdom.

+Celebrant Grant us, with all who have died in the hope of the resurrection, to have our consummation and bliss in thy eternal and everlasting glory, and, with all thy saints, to receive the crown of life which thou dost promise to all who share in the victory of thy Son Jesus Christ; who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.

 All Amen.

+The people stand as able.

+The Closing Prayers

-The peopl e stand as able.
-The Clo sing Prayers God of the past, present, and future, who givest all comfort and mercy, we pray for those who remember People Amen.
-Honie Harden Harden Almighty and eternal God, we pray for those who are descended from Richard Yarborough, who remember him on this day, and who are grateful for the foundation he laid in coming to the land which was to become the United States of America.
+Celebrant God of the past, present, and future, who givest all comfort and mercy, we pray for those who remember

+Celebrant Almighty and eternal God, we pray for those who are descended from Richard Yarborough, who remember him on this day, and who are grateful for the foundation he laid in coming to the land which was to become the United States of America.
 We ask for God's wisdom to guide as as we ourselves make decisions about how we choose to live our lives, in accordance with God's will.
 We ask God's blessing on the memory of all who share this hallowed ground and all who remember them.

-Amen.
-Celebrant People Rest eternal grant unto him, O Lord.
+Celebrant Rest eternal grant unto him, O Lord.

 And let light perpetual shine upon him.
+People

-May the souls of all the departed, through the mercy of God, rest in peace.
-People .
-Amen.
-Celebrant People Let us go forth in the name of Christ.
-Thanks be to God.
+Celebrant May the souls of all the departed, through the mercy of God, rest in peace.

+Celebrant Let us go forth in the name of Christ.

+People Thanks be to God.

 Celebrant: The Rev'd.
 Dr. Mary Brennan Thorpe Interim Rector, Christ and Grace Episcopal Church, Petersburg